na-na-hi/renget/archive/99iee.md

 ->**Ina**<-

 >Laidback and chill, she is a priestess of the Ancient Ones, entities that power the societies of Nero Eterna.
 The floating tome that accompanies her; Ancena'nis, came from the Cthulu Grand Library when she wandered into the restricted version in her younger years.
 Her general demeanor sets her apart from her peers bar the general aversion to the outdoors.
 Despite the chill demeanor, she feels insecurity against her elder sister who is a respected witch doctor.
 She has been given leave by the Ancients to explore the world and pursue her passion: art.
-However, she may have to stow her brush away and bring out her tomes earlier than she'd like as war looms over the horizon.
+However, she may have to stow her brush and palette away and bring out her tomes earlier than she'd like as war looms over the horizon.

 ==Home: Nero Eterna==